yashasolutions/cli-suite-productivity/README.md

 - `gissues` : generate gitlab issue templates in your local repo
 - `codefinder` : lazy grep
 - `push` : lazy git command to push changes on branch
-- *to be added soon* : a few glab shortcuts

 **Content creation**
 - `screengrab` : screencast your screen, and save into a new mp4 (dependency on ffmpeg)
 - `idea` : ideas manager - capture ideas, review ideas, edit and keep working on ideas

-## To Be Added

-- clockify
-- todoist
+- `smolimg` : optimize images for the web